Macro Crash Radar V3

 Explanation: Structural vulnerability is elevated.
 The system may be more fragile if market stress increases.

-Drivers: credit system fragility
+Drivers: valuation stretch; credit system fragility

 IndicatorSystemStatus